choonghwanlee/FINBert-LIME/README.md

-# PromptGuard-LIME
+# Explaining FINBert via LIME

-Explaining Meta AI's Prompt Guard model using LIME
+Explaining the popular FINBert model using LIME and a Twitter Financial Sentiment Analysis dataset